-Sorting your recycling is an important step to help ensure that materials collected in the Multi-Material BC (MMBC) residential packaging and printed paper recycling program are recycled properly.
-Even if paper and cardboard is collected in the same container as plastic and metal packaging and cartons and coffee cups, you still need to sort these materials from garbage, food scraps, and materials that are only accepted at a depot.
+Sorting your recycling is an important step to help ensure that materials collected in the Recycle BC residential packaging and paper recycling program are recycled properly.
+Even if paper and cardboard are collected in the same container as plastic and metal packaging and cartons and coffee cups, you still need to sort these materials from garbage, food scraps, and materials that are only accepted at a depot.

-Similarly, our sorting technology is not intended to capture batteries, appliances, and many of the other materials that are part of other collection programs, and if these materials are mixed with packaging and printed paper recyclables, none of the materials can be recycled properly.
+Similarly, our sorting technology is not intended to capture batteries, appliances, and many of the other materials that are part of other collection programs, and if these materials are mixed with packaging and paper recyclables, it’s possible none of the materials can be recycled properly.
 Garbage and food waste can spoil the recyclability of materials, too.
-Some residents try to sneak plastic bags or foam packaging into their recycling, but these end up wrapped around machinery or breaking down and preventing other materials from being properly recycled, which is why MMBC asks that residents take these to an MMBC depot so they can be recycled.
+Some residents try to sneak plastic bags or foam packaging into their recycling bins, but these end up wrapped around machinery or breaking down and preventing other materials from being properly recycled, which is why we ask that residents take these to a Recycle BC depot so they can be recycled.

-Last year, in part because residents help with sorting, MMBC sent over 93 percent of the collected materials to recycling end markets.
+Last year, in part because residents help with sorting, Recycle BC sent over 95 percent of the collected materials to recycling end markets.
 But we still see items that do not belong, for example diapers (yuck!), medical equipment such as needles (hazardous!), propane cylinders (explosive!), and frying pans or other scrap metal (harmful to workers and machinery!).

-Sorting is a simple thing that you can do to help the MMBC recycling program recycle more.
-For information on how to sort your recycling, check with your local recycling collector.
-For information about what materials are accepted in the MMBC program, visit http://recyclinginbc.ca/program/mmbc-materials-list/.
+Sorting is a simple thing that you can do to help us recycle more.
+For information on how to sort your recycling, check with your local recycling collector or check our material list.